-- What frame of mind is he or she in? - How personable, threatening, intelligent is the speaker? - Is the voice volume too low to be heard? - Is the speaker making the message too complex, either by including too many unnecessary details or too many issues? - Is he getting lost, forgetting his point or the purpose of the interaction? - Is his body language or nonverbal cues contradicting or interfering with the verbal message, for example, does he smile when angry or hurt? - Is he too concerned with how the other person is taking the message, or how the person might react? - Is the message illustrated with visuals or examples? - Is technology used effectively? - Are concepts introduced incrementally, or with examples?
+- What do you think of the subject matter? - Is it new or have you a lot of experience with it? - Will it be difficult to understand, or simple? - Is it important to you, or just fun? - Is the speaker experienced or nervous? - What are the non-verbal cues of the speaker? - What frame of mind is he or she in? - How personable, threatening, intelligent is the speaker? - Is the voice volume too low to be heard? - Is the speaker making the message too complex, either by including too many unnecessary details or too many issues? - Is he getting lost, forgetting his point or the purpose of the interaction? - Is his body language or nonverbal cues contradicting or interfering with the verbal message, for example, does he smile when angry or hurt? - Is he too concerned with how the other person is taking the message, or how the person might react? - Is the message illustrated with visuals or examples? - Is technology used effectively? - Are concepts introduced incrementally, or with examples?

-The listener

-As a listener we can work on the listening process in the following ways:
+The listener: As a listener we can work on the listening process in the following ways:

-- Focus on the subject Stop all irrelevant activities beforehand to orient yourself to the speaker or the topic. - Briefly review your knowledge on the subject matter
+✓ Focus on the subject: Stop all irrelevant activities beforehand to orient yourself to the speaker or the topic.

-Make sure all relevant material is organized in advance (previous lectures, TV programs, newspaper articles, web sites, prior real life experience, etc.)
+- ✓ Briefly review your knowledge on the subject matter: Make sure all relevant material is organized in advance (previous lectures, TV programs, newspaper articles, websites, prior real life experience, etc.) - ✓ Avoid distractions: Seat yourself appropriately close to the speaker.
+Avoid distractions (a window, a talkative neighbor, noise, etc.) - ✓ Take control of your emotional state: Suspend emotions until later, or passively participate unless you can control your emotions. - ✓ Keep your prejudices and your opinions aside: You are there to learn what the speaker has to say, not impose your views on him

-• Avoid distractions

-Seat yourself appropriately close to the speaker.
-Avoid distractions (a window, a talkative neighbor, noise, etc.)

-• Take control of your emotional state

-Suspend emotions until later, or passively participate unless you can control your emotions.

-• Keep your prejudices and your opinions aside

-You are there to learn what the speaker has to say, not impose your views on him